-Acceptance and Commitment Therapy (ACT) is a mindfulness-based therapy, and is characterised by focusing not on changing or getting rid of undesirable thoughts, but on accepting that unpleasant thoughts are part of who we are, and letting our thoughts come and go as they please.
+Acceptance and Commitment Therapy (ACT) is a mindfulness-based treatment, and is characterised by focusing not on changing or getting rid of undesirable thoughts, but on accepting that unpleasant thoughts are part of who we are and letting our thoughts come and go as they please.

 In this way, psychological symptoms are alleviated as a by-product, because the client learns to detach themselves from their thoughts, and not hold on to them as they may have done in the past.